 2013 (pilot)

-In the show’s pilot episode, the lettering changed to yellow and gold.
+The lettering changed to yellow and gold in the show’s pilot episode.
 At the same time, it was slightly tilted back, which was achieved by changing the shape and size of the glyphs.
 The designers made both words shiny using a gradient and highlights.
-And the black contours that outlined each letter made the silhouettes clear and voluminous.
+The black contours that outlined each letter made the silhouettes clear and voluminous.

 2013 – 2019

-The final Steven Universe logo is inspired by the wordmarks that were designed for the series’ promo poster and pilot.
+The wordmarks designed for the series’ promo poster and pilot inspired the final Steven Universe logo.
 Art director Kevin Dart retained the yellow color and bubble font of the lettering but slightly changed the overall design concept.
-His sketches served as the basis for a version created in collaboration with other creative team members.
+His sketches were the basis for a version created in collaboration with other creative team members.
 Ian Jones-Quartey and Rebecca Sugar provided helpful tips, Angie Wang and Danny Hynes shaped the letters, and Tiffany Ford finished off the logo.

-In this version, the title of the series is written in bold italics, with the initial letters of both words merging.
-Inside the “U” is a small five-pointed star, which is painted red and blue.
+In this version, the series title is written in bold italics, with the initial letters of both words merging.
+Inside the “U” is a small five-pointed star painted red and blue.
 The same colors have wide contours of the inscription.
-The first line is slightly shifted to the left because another star is depicted on the right – a large yellow-gold one.
+The first line is slightly shifted to the left because another star—a large yellow-gold one — is depicted on the right.

-Rebecca Sugar used the star as a universal graphic symbol, not tied to the age and gender of the character.
-The creator of the series considered that this is a positive symbol that is associated with space and with good grades in elementary grades.
-It is also related to the goddess Ishtar, thanks to which it emphasizes the mythological basis of the animated show.
+Rebecca Sugar used the star as a universal graphic symbol, not tied to the character’s age and gender.
+The series creator considered this a positive symbol associated with space and good elementary school grades.
+It is also related to the goddess Ishtar, which emphasizes the mythological basis of the animated show.

 Font and Colors